dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 ## Upgrading

-To upgrade the Dash0 Kubernetes Operator to a newer version, run the following commands:
+To upgrade the Dash0 Operator to a newer version, run the following commands:

 ```console
 helm repo update dash0-operator